Graham · North-West Highlands

 - Can I bring my dog up Beinn a' Chlachain (Meall an Doireachain)?

-- Is there mobile signal on Beinn a' Chlachain (Meall an Doireachain)?
+- What's mobile reception like on Beinn a' Chlachain (Meall an Doireachain)?

 - Poor.
-Applecross peninsula; very limited coverage on most networks.
+Applecross peninsula; very most networks struggle here.

 - Is Beinn a' Chlachain (Meall an Doireachain) safe in winter?